chrisjihee/ETRIJ-24.02/contents/draft.md

 384 because the first re-ranking uses only the morphological analysis results as input.
 The minibatch size was 40 with a maximum sequence length of 512 because the original input sentences were given as input along with the first morphological analysis results.
-The learning rate was set to 2 × 10<sup>−5</sup> and AdamW is used as the optimization algorithm.
+See Table <a href="#tab:training-options" data-reference-type="ref" data-reference="tab:training-options">1</a> for information on other training options and software tools used in the implementation of re-ranking models.

-Table [tab:performance-with-reranking]
+Table <a href="#tab:performance-with-reranking" data-reference-type="ref"
+data-reference="tab:performance-with-reranking">[tab:performance-with-reranking]</a>
 shows that incorporating the re-ranking model significantly improves the performance compared with no re-ranking.
 The error reduction rate (ERR) of the performance change from the existing model on eojeol accuracy is